 I worked with an amusingly bad salesperson once (who shall remain nameless, but man, you know who you are!)
 He and I were meeting with the same customer about different things, so we attended together (often called a “four-legged meeting” – how’s that for an image?
 I always picture two guys in a horse costume!
 As you will soon see, he would have served as the posterior of said horse…)

 The customer was very impressed with an innovative little computer our company had just announced and was thinking about a purchase.
-My naive colleague did not really like the computer and wasn’t too enthusiastic about selling it.
-It didn’t contain as much profit as some of the other machines in his toolbag, so he wanted to downplay its impact and appeal.
+My naive colleague didn’t appear too enthusiastic about selling it.
 Though it actually was a very cool little machine and was one of the few offerings from that company I considered buying myself that year.
-The customer apparently agreed and said to us, “Wow, that things is really great!
+The customer apparently agreed and said to us, “Wow, that thing is really great!
 I can see putting one in each of my employees’ hands!
 If the demo goes well, I can see buying 300 of them this week!”
 That would have been a pilot, and his company would very likely have bought out our entire stock that quarter – likely driving the product to be labeled a success.

 My unaware colleague winced and agreed, “Yeah, it is a cool device.
 But you know what I want?”
 He even leaned forward for effect, as though he was letting the customer in on a secret, an insider’s bit of information that no one else should hear.